SalasD93/pwa-myway-track-budgets/README.md

 ## Description

-For challenge 19 of the UM Coding Bootcamp, I had to use MongoDB (NoSQL), Express.js, IndexedDB, Service Workers, and a Web Manifest to create a Progressive Web Application (PWA) Budget Tracker.
+I used MongoDB (NoSQL), Express.js, IndexedDB, Service Workers, and a Web Manifest to create a Progressive Web Application (PWA) Budget Tracker.
 This application is deployed on Heroku through GitHub and MongoDB Atlas.
+The PWA allows users to utilize the budget tracket during offline use.
+It stores their inputs in the IndexedDB.
+When their browser goes back online, the data stored in the IndexedDB is automatically sent to the backend through a fetch call.
+This presents loss of data, and allows users to track their budgets frustation free.

 ## Table of Contents